zuccha/smw-code/sprites/gunstar_heroes_bomb/README.md

 # BOMB FROM GUNSTAR HEROES

 Author: zuccha, requested by TheXander.
-The code for orbital movement is based on GreenHammerBro and Akagnite routines.
 Palette and graphics provided by TheXander.

 Bomb sprite that explodes in a big blast.
 The bomb can be set to explode due to